 Future Forum | Mar, 19 2024 6:30PM - 8:45PM

-Comprehensive immigration reform has eluded American lawmakers for almost four decades.
-Meanwhile, encounters at the Texas-Mexico border rose to nearly 2.5 million last fiscal year, surpassing all previous records*.
-Senate Bill 4 was passed by the Texas legislature last fall, signed by Governor Abbott in December, and scheduled to go into effect on March 5, but is now on hold for violating the U.S. Constitution while an appeals court reviews it.
-The bill creates a state crime for illegally crossing the border from Mexico and creates a state process for removal of migrants.
+Comprehensive immigration reform had eluded American lawmakers for almost four decades.
+Meanwhile, encounters at the Texas–Mexico border had risen to nearly 2.5 million in the previous fiscal year, surpassing all earlier records*.
+Senate Bill 4 was passed by the Texas legislature in the fall, signed by Governor Abbott in December, and scheduled to go into effect on March 5, but it was later put on hold for violating the U.S. Constitution while an appeals court reviewed it.
+The bill created a state crime for illegally crossing the border from Mexico and established a state process for the removal of migrants.

-Join us for a discussion of immigration reform in the aftermath of Senate Bill 4.
+Guests gathered for a discussion on immigration reform in the aftermath of Senate Bill 4.

 - J. Michael Treviño, Houston Organizer, American Immigration Council